yvesgurcan/web-midi-player/README.md

 -   Builds are created and checked when you open pull requests into `master`.
 -   Merging pull requests into `master` triggers a release to NPM.

+## Browser compatibility

+This library relies on the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) and more specifically the [AudioContext interface](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext) to control MIDI playback.
+This library will not function as expected with [browsers that do not support this API](https://caniuse.com/#search=audiocontext).

+It is currently not possible to use Web Midi Player with any version of Internet Explorer or Safari.

+The library will use the `webkit` vendor prefix on the Audio Context API as a fallback if the interface is not available at `window.AudioContext`.

 ## Misc

 This library relies on: